 Thanksgiving is the gateway to the winter holiday season, which can feel challenging for those who are dealing with divorce.
 If you're going through a divorce or other loss this holiday season, try these four tips to help you heal:

 As with any loss, the first year is the hardest.
 Incorporating the changes involved in holiday celebrations after divorce becomes easier and more natural as years go by.
-It is not helpful to pretend that "all is well" if one doesn't really feel that way.
+It is not helpful to pretend that "all is well", if you don't really feel that way.

 Looking to a supportive friend and family as resources is critical at this time.
-Sometimes they don't know what to do to be helpful and most will feel grateful if you reach out and ask for what you need.
+Sometimes they don't know what to do to be helpful, and most will feel grateful if you reach out and ask for what you need.
 Meeting for breakfast, dropping by for a chat, having them tolerate your complaints or despair, perhaps even occasionally helping out with the kids are all concrete ways of demonstrating caring that reassure you that you are not alone.

 Making sure to find ways of soothing yourself when you are feeling down is essential.
 Bubble baths, listening to music, a walk in the woods, regular exercise, aromatherapy, a manicure or a massage, even lit candles in the living room, a cup of hot tea and reading a magazine can be relaxing and comforting.
 Incorporate a brief daily (or as close to it as possible) meditation practice to get your brain calmed down and reduce your stress level.
 Find what works for you and commit to incorporating it into your life on a regular basis.

-One of the hardest things about surviving the holidays post-divorce is facing the changes in one's holiday celebration.
+One of the hardest things about surviving the holidays post-divorce is facing the changes in your celebration.
 If you have always hosted a large extended family dinner at your house, you might not feel up to it this year.
 If you always traveled to you ex's parents' home and the family looked forward to the excursion (over the river and through the woods...), think of something different that you would enjoy.

-More divorce advice from YourTango:
+More Divorce Advice from YourTango: